spicysoft/jp-www-gitlab-com/source/direction/verify/review_apps/index.html.md

 ### Vercel Previews

 Vercel is a newer product with a suite of features focused on the web developer, including Previews.
 Their product is compatible with GitLab, GitHub, and BitBucket.
-We are currently evaluating the Previews feature to understand if there are additional features we may consider for Review Apps.
+Vercel recently launched [commenting on previews](https://vercel.com/blog/introducing-commenting-on-preview-deployments), which is similar to our [Visual Review Tool](https://docs.gitlab.com/ee/ci/review_apps/#visual-reviews).
+We are evaluating the Previews as part setting our category direction.

 ## Top Customer Success/Sales Issue(s)